-1.2.8 Verification and valuation of liabilities1.2.8.(a) Deposits from members:
+1.2.8 Verification and valuation of liabilities

+1.2.8.(a) Deposits from members:

 While vouching the receipts the auditor shall ensure that the amount received as deposits have been entered in the Day Book, personal ledger (for deposits) and General Ledger.
 The outstanding statement at the end of the year should be checked with those ledgers to ensure the accuracy of the statement.
 The rate of interest paid on deposits may be verified by the auditor to ensure that it is in line with the circular issued by the Registrar.
 If any violation is noticed, it should be reported with the detailed statement.
+Whether the Society has complied the KYC norms shall be verified.
+The cost of deposit shall be compared with yield on loans and advances.
+He should examine the specimen signatures & depositors at random.
+The sub rule shall also be verified cost of deposits may be checked.